 Skills all successful leaders have in common.
-Whether you’re a project manager or department lead, there are many skills that all effective leaders share.
-Becoming a leader requires a change of mindset, from focusing on your technical skills and the quality of your own work to directing, inspiring and guiding others.
-This can be a difficult transition to make, but anybody can be a great leader, by learning how to think and behave like one.
+Whether you’re a project manager or department head, there are many skills that all effective leaders share.
+Becoming a leader requires a change of mindset, from focusing on your technical skills and the quality of your work to directing, inspiring, and guiding others.
+This can be a difficult transition to make, but anybody can be a great leader by learning how to think and behave like one.
 Here are some of the key skills that all leaders should have in their repertoire:

 Leaders inspire others

-Leaders have the vision and a drive for results.
-They help the team to see the bigger picture and connect their work to the impact it has on clients and the community.
-People want to work for businesses that make a difference, and leaders have a major role in helping employees to see the meaning in their work.
+Leaders have a vision and a drive for results.
+They help the team see the bigger picture and connect their work to the impact it has on clients and the community.
+People want to work for businesses that make a difference, and leaders have a major role in helping employees see the meaning in their work.
 All leaders have to pave the way to a compelling and bright future and motivate staff to get there.
-That means understanding how each and every person on the team operates and how to inspire them to do their best and fulfil their potential.
+That means understanding how every person on the team operates and how to inspire them to do their best and fulfil their potential.

 Creative confidence is a key trait of a great leader, particularly when it comes to problem-solving.
-Obstacles will always be thrown in your way and there won’t always be an obvious right or wrong answer.
-As a leader, you have to be comfortable dealing with uncertainty and able to think of innovative solutions under pressure, to lead your team down the right track.
+Obstacles will always be thrown in your way, and there won’t always be an obvious right or wrong answer.
+As a leader, you have to be comfortable dealing with uncertainty and be able to think of innovative solutions under pressure to lead your team down the right track.

 Leaders radiate positivity

 Attitude and atmosphere are vital to a company’s dynamic.
 Being able to laugh with your staff helps create a healthy workplace, especially when you’re dealing with stress and long hours.
 Leaders must be able to smile, even when things don’t play out the way they had hoped.
-Resilience and bouncing back from setbacks is the only option to ensure the team doesn’t lose morale and the organisation keeps working towards its objectives.
+Resilience and bouncing back from setbacks are the only options to ensure the team doesn’t lose morale and the organisation keeps working towards its objectives.